IEZ-UBN/checkpoint_converter/README.md

 # Checkpoint converter
-Fiji [1] macro that converts any image stack to a Stratovan Checkpoint [2] file (*.ckpt) with optional down-scaling of the data.
+Fiji [1] macro that converts an image stack into a \*.ckpt file and its associated tiff-stack for the Stratovan Checkpoint (TM) landmarking software [2].

-Work in progress: In its current stage, the converter contains many options only important to our working group.
-Within the next few days, this will change so it is more user-friendly for the public.
+Tested for Version 2020.10.13.0859 on Win x64 and some earlier versions.

+ Additional features:
+ * downscaling to user-defined stack size
+ * reads pixel size from tiffs (user can change the value if wrong)
+ * optional contrast enhancement

+ * Should run on Linux, Win & iOS.

+ * v.
+1.0.0

-Please cite the following paper when you use this macro:
+Please cite the following publication when you use this macro:

 Rühr et al. (in rev.): Juvenile ecology drives adult morphology in two insect orders.